-This approach is successfully used in [1], by introducing a new static semantics, the (bi)-polarized pointed relational model, and in [10], by introducing a new game semantics, bordered games where plays explicitly carry results of interactions.
+This approach is successfully used in [BDER97], by introducing an ad hoc static semantics, the (bi)-polarized pointed relational model, and in [Bou04], by introducing an ad hoc game semantics, bordered games where plays explicitly carries results of interactions.

-In this paper, we clarify the relation between syntax, static and dynamic semantics, without using models specially designed for the purpose of the projection.
-We introduce a desequentialization D of justified plays, for which the source is Laurent's polarized games, and the target is the standard relational model of linear logic.
-The desequentialization maps a play to the tree of its justification pointers (which is a thick subtree of the formula, see below).
+In this paper, our aim is to clarify the relation between syntax, static and dynamic semantics, without using ad hoc interpretations.
+We introduce a desequentialization D of justified plays, which for the source is Laurent's polarized games, and the target is the relational model.
+The desequentialization maps a play to the tree of its justification pointers.